h2oai/tutorials/Driverless AI/build-your-own-custom-recipe/build-your-own-custom-recipe.md

 Take the extra_tress_model and test it using a dataset of your choice.

-If you have questions on how to upload the transformer recipe to Driverless AI, see  [“Get Started with Open Source Custom Recipes Tutorial - Task 5: Recipe: Model”](https://training.h2o.ai/products/tutorial-3a-get-started-with-open-source-custom-recipes-tutorial).
+If you have questions on how to upload the transformer recipe to Driverless AI, see  [“Get Started with Open Source Custom Recipes - Task 5: Recipe: Model”](https://training.h2o.ai/products/self-paced-course-3a-get-started-with-open-source-custom-recipes).

 ### References